TheodoreHua/ClaimDoneRemover/README.md

 #### Where are the config and data files located?

-You can open the folder manually by opening CDR, going into the options' menu, and clicking `Open Data Folder`.
+You can open the folder automatically by opening CDR, going into the options' menu, and clicking `Open Data Folder`.
 However, if you for some reason can't do that or have another reason not to, the folders are located in the following paths (different depending on the platform).